Charles the Fat: Rule in East Francia

 In the early 880s, the remnants of the Great Heathen Army, defeated by Alfred the Great at the Battle of Ethandun in 878, began to settle in the Low Countries.
 Charles's brother Louis the Younger had opposed them with some success, but he died after a short campaign on 20 January 882, leaving his throne to Charles, who reunited the whole East Frankish kingdom.

 After returning from Italy, Charles held an assembly at Worms with the purpose of dealing with the Vikings.
 Armies from the whole East Francia were assembled in the summer under Arnulf, Duke of Carinthia, and Henry, Count of Saxony.
 The chief Viking camp was then besieged at Asselt.
 Charles then opened negotiations with the Viking chiefs Godfrid and Sigfred.
-Godfrid accepted Christianity and became Charles's vassal.
+(Note: The identity of Sigfred is not known, it is potentially Sigurd Snake-in-the-Eye, but the matter is not conclusive.
+See also Sigfred and Halfdan) Godfrid accepted Christianity and became Charles's vassal.
 He was married to Gisela, daughter of Lothair II of Lotharingia.
 Sigfred was bribed off.
 Despite the insinuations of some modern historians, no contemporary account criticised Charles's actions during this campaign.
 In 885, fearing Godfrid and his brother-in-law, Hugh, Duke of Alsace, Charles arranged for a conference at Spijk near Lobith, where the Viking leader fell into his trap.
 Godfrid was executed, and Hugh was blinded and sent to Prüm.

 From 882 to 884, the Wilhelminer War engulfed the March of Pannonia (later March of Austria).
 Arnulf of Carinthia, Charles's illegitimate nephew, made an alliance with the rebel Engelschalk II against Aribo of Austria, Charles's appointed margrave of the region.
 Svatopluk I, ruler of Great Moravia, agreed to help Aribo and in 884 at Kaumberg took an oath of fidelity to Charles.
 Though the emperor lost his vassals of the Wilhelminer family and his relationship with his nephew was broken, he gained powerful new allies in the Moravian dux and other Slavic duces of the region.